benstoehr/cs425-sp19/mp2/doc.md

 ```

 ### Transaction broadcast

+Every round, each node picks up to three nodes from its `liveAddresses` list, and up to 2 nodes from the `unknownAddresses` list.

+For each of these addresses (ip,port) pair,

+1. 5 latest transactions
+2,
+2. 3 addresses from `liveAddresses` list
+3. 2 addresses from `unknownAddresses` list

 Every round a node randomly chooses 3 nodes from the `live address list` and sends recent 5 transactions to them.